asciidisco/grunt-patternprimer/README.md

 Default: `['global.css']`

 Array with all the css files you that should be loaded in the parttern primer.

+Note: You can also specify remote ressources like `http://my.domain.com/style.css`.
+They will be downloaded and stored locally in case of a snapshot.
+Does not work with ressorces from `https` sites.

 #### dest
 Type: `String`